 As today’s players become quicker, faster and stronger, and as rules adapt, so must umpire mechanics.
-One of the major mechanic changes in NCAA softball is the adoption of the wedge.
-That new mechanic allows the umpire to be fluid and constantly adjust angles to see every aspect of plays at the plate.
+The wedge mechanic allows the umpire to be fluid and constantly adjust angles to see every aspect of plays at the plate.

 It has been a gradual shift in philosophy that has led to the use of the wedge.
 Years ago, the philosophy dictated umpires get to a set spot, typically the first-base line extended, to be set and watch the play.
 That eventually adapted to the plate mechanics, which dictated umpires set up at the point of plate, read the play and then adjust to the most advantageous place to see all aspects of the play at the plate.
 The current mechanic expands upon the point-of-plate mechanics and takes it one step further.
 Think of a shape of a wedge or a triangle.
 The two sides of the wedge represent the path of the runner and the flight of the ball.
 An umpire using the wedge would be in between those two lines to see the point of the play where the tag is applied.